halpeter/web-scraping/README.md

 ## Step 1 - Scraping

 I completed my initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
-All of the below described scraping and analysis can be seen in `mission_to_mars.ipynb`.
+All of the below described scraping and analysis can be seen [here](Missions_to_Mars/mission_to_mars.ipynb).

 ### NASA Mars News